 Concepts: Price ceiling, shortage, price elasticity

 Background: Player 111, a doctor, agreed to remove transplant organs from deceased players so that staff members could sell them on the black market.
 As in many other countries, selling transplant organs is illegal in South Korea.
 Instead, organs are typically donated by live donors when possible or by families after a relative passed away.
 Such a prohibition is equivalent to a price ceiling of 0 won on human organs.
-In 2019, there were 32,560 potential organ recipients on Korean waiting lists.
+In 2019, there were 32,560 potential organ recipients on Korean waiting lists Data from the Korean Network for Organ Sharing.
 Of these, only 1,612 patients received an organ donation.

 Question: Using a supply and demand diagram, describe the effects of a price ceiling on the market for human organs available for transplant.
 Is the demand curve perfectly inelastic?
 Analyze the effects of legalizing the purchase and sale of human organs.
 Include ethical considerations into your analysis.